 Carsten Bösel is the Founder & Director of consultUS and a nationally recognized expert on US college admissions.
 With 20 years of professional experience guiding students through the application process at colleges and universities in the United States, he serves as a premier resource for US-bound students and their families as well as for high school and university administrators throughout Germany and beyond.

-Carsten began his career in 1999 as an „Education USA“ advisor at Amerika Haus Berlin, a US State Department-affiliated overseas educational advising center operated by the Council on International Educational Exchange (CIEE).
+Carsten started his career in 1999 as an Education USA advisor at Amerika Haus Berlin, a US State Department-affiliated overseas educational advising center operated by the Council on International Educational Exchange (CIEE).
 Two years later, he was coordinating the advising activities at all four of CIEE’s Education USA centers in Germany.
 In addition, Carsten completed US-Based Training, a State Department-sponsored professional development program hosted by the College Board in Washington D.C.

 In addition to his individualized counseling, Carsten has also served as a study abroad counselor, writer and presenter for the German Academic Exchange Service (DAAD), one of the world’s most important funding organizations for the international exchange of students and researchers.

 Carsten received his M.A. in American Studies, Political Science, and Communications from Freie Universität Berlin.
-In 1997-98, he was awarded a scholarship to spend one academic year at Duke University, Durham, NC as a graduate student in English.
+In 1997-98, he was awarded a full scholarship to spend one academic year at Duke University, Durham, NC as a graduate student in English.
 His professional memberships include the International Association for College Admission Counseling (International ACAC) and the German Federal Association of Interpreters and Translators (BDÜ).
 Moreover, Carsten is an authorized translator for the Berlin courts and notaries for the English language.